Wolica, Warsaw

 Wolica (/pl/) is a neighbourhood in the city of Warsaw.
-It is located at the boundary between districts of Ursynów and Wilanów, and divided between City Information System areas of Ursynów-Centrum and Błonia Wilanowskie.
-It is a small residential area consisting of single-family housing, centred in the area Kokosowa Street.
+It is located at the boundary between the districts of Ursynów and Wilanów, and is divided between City Information System areas of Błonia Wilanowskie and Ursynów-Centrum.
+It features houses, villas, and apartment buildings.
 Wolica was most likely founded in the 14th century, and its oldest known records date to 1424.
 Throughout most of its history, it was a small farming community.
 In 1951, it was incorporated into Warsaw.
-In the 1970s and 1980s, most of its area became part of then-constructed multifamily housing neighbourhood of Na Skraju.

 History

-A wooden house at 30 Kokosowa Street pictured in 2020, one of the remaining historical structures in Wolica.
+A wooden house at 27 and 29 Kokosowa Street, dating to 1897, making it the oldest structure in Wolica.

-Wolica, historically known as Wola Służewska (/pl/) was most likely founded in the 14th century.
+Wolica, historically known as Wola Służewska (/pl/) was most likely founded in the second half of the 14th century.
 The first known records of it come from 1424.
 The names Wolica and Wola are related to Polish term wolność ("freedom").
 Historically, since 13th century, name Wola was given to the villages whose population had certain freedoms, such as being exempt from paying taxes.
-This suggests that Wolica was founded as one of such settlements, attracting settlers with temporary exemption of taxation.
-The village was part of the Catholic parish of the Church of St. Catherine.

-In the 15th century, the village was owned and inhabited by petty nobility.
-It was located at the road between Warsaw and Czersk, which currently forms part of Nowoursynowska Street.
-In 1528, it had the total area, including its farmlands, equal to around 85 ha, and was owned by Wierzbów family.
+This suggests that Wolica was founded as one of such settlements, attracting settlers with a temporary exemption of taxation.
+The village was part of the Catholic parish of the St. Catherine Church.
+Wolica was located at the road between Warsaw and Czersk, which currently forms part of Nowoursynowska Street.
+In 1528, together with its farmlands, it had a total area of around 85 ha, and was owned by the Wierzbów family.

-In 1730, the village was bought by nobleperson Maria Zofia Czartoryska, and added to the Wilanów Estate.
-In 1775, in Wolica were located 15 houses, and in 1827 it had 177 inhabitants in 13 households.
-Following the abolition of serfdom in 1864, in Wolica were founded 30 peasant-owned farms, which collectively had an area of 178 ha.
-The village was incorporated into then established municipality of Wilanów.
+In 1730, the village was bought by a nobleperson and landowner Maria Zofia Czartoryska, and incorporated into the Wilanów Estate.
+In 1775, Wolica had 15 houses, and in 1827, it had 177 inhabitants in 13 households.
+Following the abolition of serfdom in 1864, the village was incorporated into the municipality of Wilanów.
+Additionally, 30 peasant-owned farms were founded there, collectively having an area of 178 ha.

 In 1905, Wolica was inhabited by 478 people in 34 houses, all of which were constructed out of wood and with thatched roofs.
 In 1908, the village burned down, with only two houses surviving.
 Buildings constructed after the fire were primarily made from brick.
-In 1912, there lived 471 people, and it included 360 ha of farmland, half of which was owned by local families, and the rest by the noble family of Branicki.
-There were grown vegetables such as onion and radish.
-In 1921 it was inhabited by 336 people in 40 houses.
+In 1912, it had 471 residents, and it included 360 ha of farmland, half of which was owned by local families, and the rest by the noble family of Branicki.
+Vegetables such as onion and radish were grown there.
+In 1921, the village was inhabited by 336 people in 40 houses.